milliedavidson/PokemonTopTrumps/README.md

 # Pokemon Top Trumps

-A Pokemon top trumps game, created with [Mia Cliffe](https://replit.com/@MiaCliffe?tab=repls).
+A Pokemon top trumps game, created with [Mia Cliffe](https://replit.com/@MiaCliffe?tab=repls) as part of a project with [Code First Girls](https://codefirstgirls.com/).

-Run it in a terminal to play.
+Run it in a terminal to play!

 <br>